Necessary and Sufficient Conditions for Difference Flatness: Projectable Vector Fields and Distributions

-the pushforward of an involutive projectable distribution is again an involutive distribution.
-The following theorem deals with the largest projectable subdistribution of a given distribution on $\mathcal{X}\times\mathcal{U}$, and is essential for our applications. \begin{thm} The largest projectable subdistribution $D_{P}\subset D$ of a distribution $D$ on $\mathcal{X}\times\mathcal{U}$ is uniquely determined.
-If $D$ is involutive, then $D_{P}$ is also involutive. \end{thm}

-\begin{proof} Introduce adapted coordinates (\ref{eq:adapted_coordinates}) on $\mathcal{X}\times\mathcal{U}$, and construct a new basis for $D$ which contains as many projectable vector fields (\ref{eq:projectable_vector_field_adapt}) as possible.
-These projectable vector fields are a basis for the largest projectable subdistribution $D_{P}$.
-Every projectable vector field $v_{P}\in D$ can be written as linear combination of these vector fields.

-{} If the distribution $D$ is involutive, then all pairwise Lie brackets of the basis vector fields of the projectable subdistribution $D_{P}\subset D$ must be contained in $D$.
-However, since the basis vector fields of $D_{P}$ are projectable, the Lie brackets are again projectable vector fields (see above).
-Since by construction $D_{P}$ contains all projectable vector fields of $D$, the subdistribution $D_{P}$ is involutive itself.
+\begin{proof} Introduce adapted coordinates (\ref{eq:adapted_coordinates}) on $\mathcal{X}\times\mathcal{U}$, and construct a new basis for $E$ which contains as many projectable vector fields (\ref{eq:projectable_vector_field_adapt}) as possible.
+These projectable vector fields are a basis for the largest projectable subdistribution $D$.
+Every other projectable vector field in $E$ can be written as linear combination of these vector fields.
+If the distribution $E$ is involutive, then all pairwise Lie brackets of the basis vector fields of the projectable subdistribution $D\subset E$ must be contained in $E$.
+However, since the basis vector fields of $D$ are projectable, the Lie brackets are again projectable vector fields (see above).
+Since by construction $D$ contains all projectable vector fields of $E$, the subdistribution $D$ is involutive itself. \end{proof} In adapted coordinates (\ref{eq:adapted_coordinates}), the computation of the largest projectable subdistribution of a given $d$-dimensional distribution requires only algebraic manipulations.
+It is convenient to introduce in a first step a ``normalized'' basis consisting of vector fields

-\end{proof} \begin{rem} It is important to note that not every vector field contained in a projectable distribution is projectable itself.
-There only has to exist a basis that consists of projectable vector fields.
-For instance, multiplying one of these basis vector fields (with at least one component $a^{i}(\theta)\neq0$) by a function that depends on the fibre coordinates $\xi$ yields a non-projectable vector field. \end{rem}